Leonard Bernstein and AmFAR

 Tears of another kind began to be shed too often in New York in the early eighties.
 I had become deeply disturbed by a new and mysterious epidemic that was mercilessly killing young men.
 With a few others, I was struggling to raise funds for the American Foundation for AIDS Research (AmFAR), so as to ensure that all that could be done to confront the killer would be done.

-Lenny also wanted to understand and he wanted to help.
-In 1986, he and Harry Kraut brought us a beautiful idea.
+Lenny also wanted to understand and he also wanted to help.
+In 1986, he and his manager, Harry Kraut, brought us a beautiful idea.
 Before we awarded our last grants that year they proposed to raise money quickly with a special concert in which all kinds of artists would perform pieces other than from their repertoires.
-And so it was that six short weeks later, on a cold December night, Aaron Neville and Linda Ronstadt sang "Ave Maries" together, Isaac Stern played "Fiddler on the Roof," Bernadette Peters performed the First Would War song "My Buddy," and Hildegard Behrens sang, "Falling in Love Again."
+And so it was that six short weeks later, on a cold December night, Aaron Neville and Linda Ronstadt sang "Ave Maria" together, Isaac Stern played "Fiddler on the Roof;" Bernadette Peters performed the First Would War song "My Buddy," and Hildegard Behrens sang, "Falling in Love Again."
 The evening ended with a standing and swaying audience joining the performers singing "Somewhere" from West Side Story.
 There wasn't a dry eye in the house.
-It was another Lenny 'miracle night,' unforgettable for its intensity, beauty and depth of emotion.
+It was another Lenny "miracle night," unforgettable for its intensity, beauty and depth of emotion.
 It also provided manna from heaven to several unfunded but most deserving AIDS research projects.